-Dr. Nick Fehertoi is a post-doctoral psychologist at the Williamsburg Therapy Group who provides therapy to adults and adolescents.
+Dr. Nick Fehertoi is a licensed psychologist at the Williamsburg Therapy Group who provides therapy to adults and adolescents.
 He specializes in long- and short-term treatment of trauma, depression, anxiety, and substance use, as well as difficulties with relationships and life transitions.
 He is also interested in working with identity conflicts accompanying experiences of immigration.

 Working from a relational psychodynamic framework, Dr. Fehertoi integrates aspects of existential, emotion regulation, harm reduction, and mindfulness-based therapies in order to help his clients build a robust sense of agency by expanding awareness and ownership of their emotions and desires, including how they are experienced in the body.
 As this can only occur in the context of a supportive and nonjudgmental therapeutic relationship, Dr. Fehertoi strives to create a space where clients can rediscover a sense of curiosity and authenticity for their personal experience, and explore how this manifests in the here-and-now of therapy.

 Embarking on one’s own therapy is hard work that brings individuals into closer contact with their limitations.
 However, it is also a step toward a future freer of the rigid, often self-imposed boundaries that keep us feeling stagnant.
 By helping his clients confront their implicitly-held stories, myths, and expectations about themselves and others, Dr. Fehertoi aims to re-introduce them to themselves, free to be as they are.